lhensley/ubuntu-tools/Known Bugs.md

 * watch for error messages in upd
 * why is go in home directory?
 * add dns resolution info from nuc01 and automate this
+* for gui, how to tag and remove favorites? how to eject cdrom in rip?
+* lengthen screen blackout timeout?